Jiefei-Wang/testPkg/README.md

 # testPkg

-For reproduce the problem, run code:
+For reproducing the problem, run code:

     devtools::load_all()